ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 Our goal is to design and build a reliable and efficient system that demonstrates our technical and collaborative skills while serving as a learning experience.
 We followed a systematic process, including brainstorming, researching, prototyping, testing, and iterating.
 We maintained detailed documentation for ease of knowledge sharing and a smoother workflow throughout the project.

 Our robot is engineered using a custom modular chassis in a rear-wheel drive configuration, controlled using a Raspberry Pi 5 and a Raspberry Pi Pico 2.
-It utilizes a combination of an LIDAR sensor and a fish-eye lens camera to provide an advanced system for obstacle detection and navigation.
+It utilises a combination of an LIDAR sensor and a fish-eye lens camera to provide an advanced system for obstacle detection and navigation.

 Our objective is to create an intelligent robot that is capable of navigating through obstacles with pinpoint precision and speed.